andbanman/mist/USERGUIDE.rst

 Compute
 -------

 Before starting the computation of information measures you should configure the output file with `Mist::set_outfile <api.html#_CPPv2N4mist4Mist11set_outfileERNSt6stringE>`_.
-For small search spaces this could be the stdout stream, but more often you will pick file destination.
+For small search spaces this could be the ``stdout`` stream, but more often you will pick a file destination.

 ::